vult-dsp/vult/README.md

 Fixed point arithmetics are performed in q16 format; 16 bits for the integer part and 16 for the decimal.

-Vult provides a few templates for example to generate objects compatible with the Teensy Audio Library or Pure Data externals.
+Vult provides a few templates; for example to generate objects compatible with the Teensy Audio Library or Pure Data externals.

-You can see this repositories for an example:
+You can see these repositories for examples:

 - Pure Data https://github.com/modlfo/pd-vult-example
 - Teensy Audio https://github.com/modlfo/teensy-vult-example